October 19th, 2013

 It seems to me that this first trip to Auschwitz forced me to see this connection.
 For when I returned home I told my family that I decided to become a vegetarian.

-I could not reconcile it, however, with the principles of compassion and ahimsa.
+I could not reconcile it, however, with the principles of universal compassion and ahimsa.
+And the argument I considered shortly after my trip to Auschwitz were haunting me every day.
 So, I tried again in 1974, right before summer, and this time I did it right.
 I started with a book that contained lots of good science about nutritional value of vegetarian cuisine and good tips about designing balanced meals.
 Then I went vegetarian and I never looked back, basically happy that I was doing my share in contributing to a healthy environment and avoiding causing harm.
-I believed (and maybe still believe though I am less sure about it these days) that, provided that all of us were to become vegetarians, dairy and eggs could be had without causing animals any harm or suffering.
-Yes, I read about billions of male chicks being destroyed at birth because they are useless to the meat industry, I heard about calves raised for veal in small stalls constraining their each and every movement, and I knew about cows raped a year after a year, so they produced milk, and then slaughtered as soon as they could not continue doing it.
+I believed (and maybe still believe, though I am less sure about it these days) that, provided that all of us were to become vegetarians, dairy and eggs could be had without causing animals any harm or suffering.
+Yes, I read about billions of male chicks being destroyed at birth (frequently just buried in the ground and suffocated or just ground alive) because they are useless to the meat industry.
+Yes, I heard about calves raised for veal in small stalls constraining their each and every movement.
+Yes, I knew about cows forcefully inseminated a year after a year, so they produced milk, and then slaughtered as soon as they could not continue doing it.
 But I thought those were excesses that could be eliminated if enough of us adopted a vegetarian lifestyle.